RedMoon32/cf_template/README.md

 ### Generating a C++ Template

+1. Just copy the main.py file content to you!

-Run the Python script to generate a new .cpp file:
+2. Run the Python script to generate a new .cpp file:

 ```
 $ python3 main.py